ptvan/ptvan.github.io/_posts/2020-10-10-linear-models.md

 Linear models have been around for a long time, and despite the press given to more modern methods, they remain relevant.
 The principle behind them is easy to understand, though once you look at them rigorously there are a lot to consider.
 This simplicity means linear models can be extended and built upon for new data types and applications.

+### A little history

+Least squares linear regression have been known to [Legrendre](https://en.wikipedia.org/wiki/Adrien-Marie_Legendre) and [Gauss](https://en.wikipedia.org/wiki/Carl_Friedrich_Gauss).

 ### Basic formulation

-At its core, a linear model assumes that the output can is correlated with a linear combination of the input.
+At its core, a linear model assumes that the output (presumably a continuous value) can is correlated with a linear combination of the input.
 To find the optimal solution, residuals are minimized between the observed output and predicted values.

-### A little history

-Least squares linear regression have been known to [Legrendre](https://en.wikipedia.org/wiki/Adrien-Marie_Legendre) and [Gauss](https://en.wikipedia.org/wiki/Carl_Friedrich_Gauss).

 ### Model diagnostics